qu-ngx/bsic-vision-xmpl/README.md

 https://docs.wpilib.org/en/stable/docs/software/vision-processing/wpilibpi/basic-vision-example.html

 NOTE:
-There might be some caliberations, tests, researches and even noticeable changes to this file, following the wpilib.org link above is compulsive for those who want to start vision from scratch!
+There might be some caliberations, tests, researches and even noticeable changes to this file.
+Following the wpilib.org link above is compulsive for those who want to start vision from scratch!